A classical-logic view on a paraconsistent logic: Proof System of

 \subsection{A proof system of $\FOCL(\Sigma)$}

 The name \FOCL\ is used to denote a version of classical logic that has the same logical constants, connectives, and quantifiers as \foLPif.

 In \FOCL, the same assumptions about symbols are made as in \foLPif\ and the notion of a signature is defined as in \foLPif.
 The languages of $\FOCL(\Sigma)$ and $\foLPif(\Sigma)$ are the same.
-A natural deduction proof system of $\FOCL(\Sigma)$ can be obtained by adding the following inference rule to the ND proof system of $\foLPif(\Sigma)$: \ and for the translation of formulas from $\SForm{\Sigma}$, three translation functions are used:
+A natural deduction proof system of $\FOCL(\Sigma)$ can be obtained by adding the following inference rule to the ND proof system of $\foLPif(\Sigma)$: \